colouring-cities/colouring-core/docs/setup-dev-environment.md

 # Setting up a local development environment

 This document is intended to guide you through setting up a local development environment for Colouring London.
-This guide assumes you already have Ubuntu 20.04 server installed, typically installed in a virtual environment such a Virtual Box and are able to SSH into your Ubuntu installation for convenience.
+This guide assumes you already have Ubuntu 18.04 or 20.04 server installed, typically installed in a virtual environment such a VirtualBox and are able to SSH into your Ubuntu installation for convenience.

 If you a running Ubuntu in a virtual environment you will need to configure networking to forward ports from the guest to the host.
 For Virtual Box the following was configured under NAT port forwarding (found under `Settings -> Network -> Advanced -> Port Forwarding`).